uccser/cs-unplugged/csunplugged/topics/content/en/unplugged-programming/kidbots-unit-plan/kidbots-unit-plan.md

 ## Digital Technologies | Programming

 Programming or "coding" is when a person (**a programmer**) types in instructions in a programming language so that the computer knows what it needs to do (programmers do lots of other things as well).
-Common programming languages that are used in the junior classroom include Scratch, ScratchJr, Python, Snap!, Blockley, and some older languages like Basic and Logo (which are still popular today).
+Common programming languages that are used in the junior classroom include Scratch, ScratchJr, Python, Snap!, Blockly, and some older languages like Basic and Logo (which are still popular today).

 Being a programmer isn't so much about knowing the particular commands in a programming language, but knowing how to put together the building blocks such as loops, if statements, variables, input and output in a way that the computer will do what is intended.
 This involves working out the general process for achieving the goal, representing that process in the particular language, and making sure that it does what is intended.